 The School District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors or omissions; job related illness or injuries to employees; and natural disasters.
 Except as described below, the School District carries commercial insurance for these risks.
-Settled claims resulting from these insured risks have not exceed commercial insurance coverage in any of the past three fiscal years.
+Settled claims resulting from these insured risks have not exceeded commercial insurance coverage in any of the past three fiscal years.

-Georgia School Boards Association Risk and Insurance Management System
+Georgia School Boards Association Risk Management Fund

-The School District participates in the Georgia School Boards Association Risk and Insurance Management System (the System), a public entity risk pool organized on July 1, 1994, to develop and administer a plan to reduce risk of loss on account of general liability, motor vehicle liability, or property damage, including safety engineering and other loss prevention and control techniques, and to administer one or more groups of self-insurance funds, including the processing and defense of claims brought against members of the system.
-The School District pays an annual premium to the System for its general insurance coverage.
-Additional coverage is provided through agreements by the System with other companies according to their specialty for property, boiler and machinery (including coverage for flood and earthquake), general liability (including coverage for sexual harassment, molestation and abuse), errors and omissions, crime and automobile risks.
-Payment of excess insurance for the System varies by line of coverage.
+The School District participates in the Georgia School Boards Association Risk Management Fund (the Fund), a public entity risk pool organized on August 1, 1994, to develop and administer a plan to reduce risk of loss on account of general liability, motor vehicle liability, errors and omissions liability, cyber risk and property damage, including safety engineering and other loss prevention and control techniques, and to administer the Fund including the processing and defense of claims brought against members of the Fund.
+The School District pays an annual contribution to the Fund for coverage.
+Reinsurance is provided to the Fund through agreements by the Fund with insurance companies according to their specialty for property (including coverage for flood and earthquake), machinery breakdown, general liability, errors and omissions, crime, cyber risk and automobile risks.
+Reinsurance limits and retentions vary by line of coverage.